 We can now take a brief look at basic searching.

 Imagine that we are interested in tracking information on A320s at the moment.

 Enter A320 into the Search field.

-Only A320's are now shown in the content list and the search criteria is listed at the top of the screen like this .
+Only A320s display in the Flight List.
+Your search criteria displays at the top of the screen like this .

 Click the Close button.